Get to Know: BP senior Alexander Miller - Austin Daily Herald

 Q: Who is your biggest sports role model and why?

-A: Kobe Bryant, he believed that even though he was this great basketball player, that he could still improve, and that kind of backs up what I had said previously, about always getting better.
+A: Kobe Bryant, he believed that even though he was this great basketball player, that he could still improve, and that kind of backs up what I said previously about always getting better.

 Q: If you could have a conversation with anyone, who would it be?